AndrewCouncil/AndrewCouncil.github.io/content/posts/sequence_start/index.md

 Turns out, Hugo uses [chroma](https://github.com/alecthomas/chroma) to do syntax highlighting.
 Any language with a chroma _lexer_ is automatically supported in Hugo, but chroma does not have any Nu/Nushell support to speak of.

-That's ok, chroma is effectively a port of the patterns from the Python package [pygments](https://pygments.org/) and includes some helpful scripting to convert a pygment lexer to a chroma lexer.
+That's fine, chroma is effectively a port of the patterns from the Python package [pygments](https://pygments.org/) and includes some helpful scripting to convert a pygments lexer to a chroma lexer.
 Pygments has no official nushell lexer, but there is the [pygments-nushell](https://pypi.org/project/pygments-nushell) package for just that purpose.

 So, I apply the script to the package and get a chroma `nu.xml` file defining the lexer patterns.
 Then, I manually patch it a bit to fix issues with syntax highlighting for `$var` patterns and [upstream the final product](https://github.com/alecthomas/chroma/pull/1110).